hackclub/hackclub/workshops/login_auth/README.md

 ## Getting Started :rocket:

-### Creating a FIREBASE project 💻 -
+### Creating a Firebase project 💻 -
-At first you will need to sign-in to [FIREBASE](https://firebase.google.com/), if you have google account then you can directly sign-in to FIREBASE otherwise create one.
+At first you will need to sign-in to [Firebase](https://firebase.google.com/), if you have Google account then you can directly sign-in to Firebase otherwise create one.

 After sign-in you will see an interface like image below.